Lenochkaa/Lenochkaa/README.md

- I’m currently learning HTML and CSS
+ I’m currently learning HTML and CSS.
  I’m study at IT faculty.

 <!---